+Who doesn’t love a bit of extra money?
 I am all about multiple streams of income these days.
-I started the year determined to fully get to grips with my family’s financial situation and I think I made a good start.
+I started 2018 determined to fully get to grips with my family’s financial situation and I think I made a good start.
 Without leaving my house (mostly) I have managed to make an extra £900 in the last 11 weeks and this is how.

 This is a classic tip that you see on blogs time and time again but there’s a reason for that.
 It’s a good’un.
 Not only does it make you money but recycling and reusing your products is a great thing to do.
 About a year ago I read The Life-Changing Magic of Tidying by Marie Kondo.
 And it is not a lie, it is life-changing but that’s another blog post.
 Since then I regularly get these urges to sell my stuff.
 I sit in my living room and go “what can I flog in ‘ere?”
 If I can’t find anything I go to the kitchen and start opening cupboards.
 Most of the money I made here was from selling stuff my kids no longer need.
 It brings me much joy to know that that stuff will be used by another family and I can have the money to buy the things my kids need now.

-Not a huge payout from Quidco (follow this link to sign up and get an extra £10 cashback) so far this year.
+Not a huge pay out from Quidco (follow this link to sign up and get an extra £10 cashback) so far this year.
 I’m waiting for some big ones to pay out soon.
-But I’ve got over £150 of tracked Quidco waiting for me and I add more to it every couple of weeks.
-If you’ve not yet got started with Quidco, check out my beginners’ guide.
+But I’ve got over £150 of tracked Quidco waiting for me and I add more to it ever couple of weeks.
+If you’ve not yet got started with Quidco, check out my beginners’ guide here.

 My internet and phone bill was due for switching and saving, so I did my research and decided to go for Sky.
 They were offering a good service at a low price AND I got a £50 voucher.
 Now I’d have been sold before the voucher so I was more than happy to accept.
 Plus I did it through Quidco so should be getting some cashback too.
 Cheers Sky!
 Look out for my future post on how to save money each month by switching and saving.